matthieugomez/AiyagariContinuousTime.jl/README.md

 ```

 # Kolmogorov Forward
-The package solve the kolmogorov forward equation on a grid.
+The package solve the kolmogorov forward equation on a grid, i.e. the stationary distribution `g` that solves
-Given a grid `x` and a set of vectors `μ, σ, δ, ψ`, the function returns `g` such that
 `0 = -∂(μ g) + 0.5 * ∂^2(σ^2 g) + δ (ψ - 1)`

 The function outputs a vector `g Δx`  which sums to one.
 The grid `x` is potentially non-uniform.
 If `σ` is not null at the boundary of the grids, the process is assumed to be reflected at the boundary.